 The Group holds 4.69% equity interest of Beijing Phoenix Lilita Information Technology Co., Ltd. ("Lilita").
 Lilita is principally engaged in P2P lending and reward-based crowd-funding businesses.
-Based on the other-than-temporary impairment assessment on equity investments, the Group had fully written down the whole investment in Lilita of RMB0.5 million in 2017.
+The Group had fully written down the whole investment in Lilita in 2017.